 HEATED SLAB.
-Slab-on-grade construction in which the heating elements, hydronic tubing, or hot air distribution system is in contact with, or placed within or under, the slab.
+Slab-on-grade construction in which the heating elements, hydronic tubing, or hot air

 HEATING SEASONAL PERFORMANCE FACTOR (HSPF).
 The total heating output of a heat pump during its normal annual usage period for heating, in Btu's, divided by the total electric energy input during the same period, in watt hours, as determined by DOE 10 CFR Part 430, Subpart B, Test Procedures, and based on Region 4.
 HIGH-EFFICACY LAMPS/ LIGHTING.
 Compact fluorescent lamps, T-8 or smaller diameter linear fluorescent lamps, or lamps with a minimum efficacy of:

 - 1. 60 lumens per watt for lamps over 40 watts; - 2.
 50 lumens per watt for lamps over 15 watts to 40 watts; and - 3.
 40 lumens per watt for lamps 15 watts or less.

 HISTORIC BUILDING.
-Any building or structure that is one or more of the following: - 1.
-Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - Designated as historic under an applicable state or local law. - 3.
+Any building or structure that is one or more of the following:

+- 1. Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - 2.
+Designated as historic under an applicable state or local law. - 3.
 Certified as a contributing resource within a National Register-listed, state-designated or locally designated historic district